notDroid/simple-discord/README.md

 # Harmony Chat
-A simple discord/slack based application for learning purposes built with FastAPI (backend) and Next.js (frontend and backend for frontend).
+A fullstack discord/slack based chat app built with FastAPI (backend) and Next.js (frontend) for learning and demonstration purposes.

 ### Setup
 Dependencies: